Call:

 2. Over-Linking to Low-Value Pages

-Some sites send too much authority to tag archives, thin blog pages, author pages, or outdated content instead of prioritizing service and pillar pages.
+Some sites send too much authority to tag archives, thin blog pages, author pages, or outdated content instead of prioritising service and pillar pages.

 3. Ignoring Anchor Text